 In order to be eligible for this category, the enrolling land must be providing a qualifying buffer of native vegetation to a lake, pond, stream, wetland or shoreline within the enrolling portion of a property.
-The property does not contain any aquatic features.
+The property does not appear to contain any aquatic features.
 Credit for this category cannot be recommended.
+However, there is an area on the NW side of the property that contains plants typical of aquatic conditions which may be an indicator of wetland.
+If the landowner can submit an independent wetland delineation report or similar, on or before December 31, 2023 that confirms the presence of wetland (or similar), and is providing at least one-and-half times the buffer required, then credit can be awarded administratively.